-- 10.1 The RPC shall submit financial and performance information and reports regarding 9-1-1 service and administration to the Commission.
-The RPC shall provide the reporting information in accordance with applicable law and generally accepted accounting principles.
-The RPC shall submit the following information to the Commission, at least once per quarter of each fiscal year: - (a) Financial information regarding administrative and program expenses; and - (b) Information regarding the current performance, efficiency, and degree of implementation of emergency communications services in the region served by the RPC. - 10.2 The RPC shall be responsible for collecting and reporting efficiency data on the operation of each of the 9-1-1 answering points within its region.
-The RPC shall submit such information to the Commission at least once per quarter of each fiscal year, according to applicable law.
+10.1 Per Health and Safety Code Section 771.078(c), the RPC shall submit financial and performance reports regarding 9-1-1 service and administration to the Commission.
+The RPC shall report information in accordance with applicable

+- law, Commission rules, and PPS'.
+The RPC shall submit the following information to the Commission, at least once per quarter of each fiscal year: - (a) financial information regarding administrative and program expenses per PPS 004: Reimbursement of Program Expenditures and PPS 006: Financial Expenditure Reporting, and, - (b) information regarding the current performance, efficiency, and degree of implementation of emergency communications services in the region served by the RPC per PPS 013: Quarterly Performance Reporting. - 10.2 The RPC shall be responsible for collecting and reporting efficiency data on the operation of each of the PSAPs within its region.
+The RPC shall submit such information to the Commission at least once per quarter of each fiscal year, according to applicable law per PPS 013: Quarterly Performance Reporting.